HWask/youtubescraper/README.md

 Youtubescraper allows to scrape video data of playlists, but also lets you collect all uploaded videos on a channel.
 The data is scraped using the youtube API.
 In order to use the script you need to get a authentification file from google (See https://developers.google.com/explorer-help/guides/code_samples#python for more information).
+A json file is created where the scraped data is stored in the following format:
+[ { title:"Im a video", description:"this video is about...", img:"https://imageforthevideo.jpg", link:"https://linktothevideo" }, ... ]

 Usage examples: